InferROI2023/InferROI/README.md

 ## RQ3: Open-Source Project Scanning
-We crawl 115 Java open-source projects with more than 50 stars, which are created after December 31, 2021.
-The date filtering condition is used to avoid the projects are included in the training data of the employed LLM gpt-4, which is trained using huge amount data up to September, 2021.
-To save time and the cost of calling the [gpt-4 API](https://platform.openai.com/docs/api-reference), we randomly filter 100 methods from these projects for this evalution, by matching 20 common resource terms, instead of completely scaning these projects.
-The employed terms are listed as follows: *stream*, *reader*, *client*, *writer*, *lock*, *player, *connection, *monitor, *gzip*, *ftp*, *semaphore*, *mutex*, *stream*, *camera*, *jar*, *buffer*, *latch*, *socket*, *database*, *scanner*, *cursor*.

-In the 100 methods, *Infer* reports 16 resource leaks and 12 are annotated as true bugs.
+In the 100 methods, *InferROI* reports 16 resource leaks and 12 are annotated as true bugs.
 We submit PRs for these ture bugs, and 3 of them are confirmed by the project developers and the PRs are accepted.

 The details of the 12 bugs are as follows: